nodatime/nodatime/www/developer/building.md

 To fetch the source code from the main GitHub repository, you'll need a [git][] client.
-A good alternative for Microsoft Windows users is [TortoiseGit][] which installs shell extensions so that Mercurial can be used from the Windows Explorer.
+A good alternative for Microsoft Windows users is [TortoiseGit][] which installs shell extensions so that git can be used from the Windows Explorer.

 [git]: http://git-scm.com/